pingcap/tidb-course-201-lab/tidb-quick-demo/002-seamless-auto-scaling-by-real-cluster/README.md

    $ ./sd-002-csp-demo-hog-db.sh
    ```

 8. Trigger the Storage layer auto scale-out.
-Open a new terminal window, login monitor instance, run hogger for TiKV servers:
+Open a new terminal window, login monitor instance, run hogger for TiKV servers.You can observe the terminal where event listener runs (the terminal opened in Step 6).
+You may need to wait for five minutes.
    ```
    $ ./sd-002-csp-demo-hog-kv.sh
    ```